techLiberty/galaxy-11ty-libdoc/hello-world.md

 ---
 {% alert 'It seems to be the beginning of a great documentation story!', 'success', 'Howdy!' %}

+## Let’s start!

 1. {% iconCard 'Configure', 'Start entering your own settings into `settings.json` at the root of the project. <br>[Configuration documentation](https://eleventy-libdoc.netlify.app/configuration/).', 'faders' %}
 2. {% iconCard 'Write', 'Easily write documentation with Markdown and <abbr title="Hyper Text Markup Language">HTML</abbr>. <br>[Create content](https://eleventy-libdoc.netlify.app/creating-content/).', 'pen' %}

----
+## Get help

-LibDoc’s website contains other documentation topics:
+LibDoc’s website contains a comprehensive documentation about how to install, configure and :

 * [LibDoc’s homepage](https://eleventy-libdoc.netlify.app) <br>The website containing LibDocs’s presentation and comprehensive documentation.
     * [Front matter](https://eleventy-libdoc.netlify.app/front-matter/) <br>Documentation of all front matter settings related to a LibDoc page.